ADR 040: Storage and SMT State Commitments

 Separation of storage and commitment (by the SMT) will allow the optimization of different components according to their usage and access patterns.

-SS (SMT) is used to commit to a data and compute merkle proofs.
+SC (SMT) is used to commit to a data and compute Merkle proofs.

 SC will use a separate storage namespace (they could use the same database underneath).